bryanzanr/triple/README.md

     Dependencies are all listed in `.bundle/`.

-3. Run the app (if using docker can be done through docker-compose up --build).
+3. Execute rails db:prepare (for doing the migration first) and run the app (if using docker can be done through docker-compose up --build).

     ```bash
     rails server
     ```

 4. The app is now running!
-To check that the web is actually running, try to send a GET request to it, for instance:
+To check that the web is actually running, try to send a GET request to it, for instance (or you can also execute rails c for opening the console directly to test):

     ```bash
     curl http://127.0.0.1:3000